j2labs/quickness/README.md

 ![Quickness](https://github.com/j2labs/quickness/raw/vagrant_support/etc/logo.png)

 This is a tool for deploying system configurations to Ubuntu systems easily.
-It also has a `Vagrantfile` so you can build VirtualBox VM's with it too.
+I use it on fresh Ubuntu boxes on AWS regularly.
+It also has a `Vagrantfile`, so you can build VirtualBox VM's and work from your laptop instead.

+Quickness makes installing the big concepts, like entire environments, easier.
+It attempts to have good taste in what should be present and what shouldn't.
+An Erlang install, for example, will be similar to what everyone normally has.

+## Installing

+Installing Quickness is basically just cloning a repo and turning on the environment.

+You can use a fresh AWS box from anywhere, including local VM's.

-## Just Launched A Remote Box
+## New Remote Box

-After launching a fresh box, open a terminal on it and run the following steps.
+After launching a fresh box, SSH to it and run the following steps.

     ubuntu@host:~$ sudo apt-get -y install git-core
     ubuntu@host:~$ git clone https://github.com/j2labs/quickness.git
-    ubuntu@host:~$ source quickness/etc/profile.sh
+    ubuntu@host:~$ source quickness/etc/profile

     ubuntu@host : 02:52:16 : ~
     Q: